tyson-swetnam/cyverse-focus-forum/PITCHME.md

 CyVerse is <span style="font-family: Helvetica Neue; color: #118224">_you_</span> and <span style="font-family: Helvetica Neue; color: #3685E3">_me_</span>.

-CyVerse is what <span style="font-family: Helvetica Neue; font-weight: bold; color: #c7232e">_people_</span> make it.
+CyVerse is enabled by the <span style="font-family: Helvetica Neue; font-weight: bold; color: #c7232e">_people_</span>

-It doesn't exist without users driving new and important science.
+It doesn't exist without users innovating new and important science within an ecosystem of interoperability.

 +++